cebor/angular-highcharts/README.md

 Remove serie to the chart

 ### Using Highcharts modules
-To use Highcharts modules you can import a refernce of the `HighchartsModule` and apply this module as a provider
+To use Highcharts modules you have to import them and provide them in a factory (required for aot).

 #### Example
 ```typescript